drsaurio/git-test/README.md

 # git-test
-Just Playing with bootstrap 3.7 vs 4.1 framework and jquery, CSS(SASS).
+Just Playing with bootstrap 4.0 framework and jquery, CSS(SASS).
 This is just the template so you have to put the images if you wanna clone this project.
 This is a Demo of a Coofee Cafe store.